Skip to content

 Run it with sensible defaults

 Using annual clothing budget of 800, bought second-hand of 40, annual electronics budget of 400, average discount vs new of 45, the calculation works out to 324.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Annual Clothing Budget, % Bought Second-Hand, Annual Electronics Budget, and Average Discount vs New — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works